JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 ```
 {kotlin-runnable="true"}

+Additionally, the compiler generates several functions for your `data object`:

+* `.toString()` returns the name of the data object
+* `.equals()`/`.hashCode()` enables equality checks and hash-based collections

+  > You can't provide a custom `equals` or `hashCode` implementation for a `data object`.
+  >
+  {type="note"}

 The `.equals()` function for a `data object` ensures that all objects that have the type of your `data object` are considered equal.
-In most cases, you will only have a single instance of your `data object` at runtime (after all, a `data object` declares a singleton).
+In most cases, you will only have a single instance of your `data object` at runtime, since a `data object` declares a singleton.
 However, in the edge case where another object of the same type is generated at runtime (for example, by using platform
 reflection with `java.lang.reflect` or a JVM serialization library that uses this API under the hood), this ensures that
 the objects are treated as being equal.

 > Make sure that you only compare `data objects` structurally (using the `==` operator) and never by reference (using the `===` operator).